dnzhngl/SchoolManagementSystem/README.md

 # SchoolManagementSystem
-This is the first major project that I have developed.
-It is the final project for the .NET course graduation.
+This is the first major project that I have developed and the final project for the .NET course graduation.

 The project is a school management system that has 4 different types of users.
 - Admin panel, that allows school principle (admin) to make all kinds of arrangements that he should make.